NJKlappstein/HMM-SSF/README.md

 #### Data processing functions
 - *"sim_controls.R"*: function to simulate control locations from either a uniform spatial distribution or a gamma distribution of step lengths
--*"get_step_and_angle.R"*: function to calculate the step length and turning angle from each case location to the next case and all corresponding controls
+- *"get_step_and_angle.R"*: function to calculate the step length and turning angle from each case location to the next case and all corresponding controls

 #### other functions
 - *"beta_to_mean.R"*: calculates the mean/sd of gamma distribution from estimated betas